risingwavelabs/risingwave-docs-legacy/docs/tutorials/abandoned-cart-analysis.md

 id: abandoned-carts
 slug: /abandoned-carts
 title: Abandoned Carts Analysis
-description: Use RisingWave to process and prepare real-time events from multiple sources to analyze abandon cart data.
+description: Use RisingWave to process and prepare real-time abandon cart data from multiple sources.
 ---

 ## Overview

+Abandoned cart data refers to the data collected when customers begin making purchases on an e-commerce platform by adding items to their shopping carts, but do not complete the transaction.
+This is a valuable resource that businesses can leverage to improve their e-commerce strategies and customer retention rates.
+By knowing when a customer abandons their purchase, a business can set up real-time notifications to remind the customer to return to their cart and finish the purchase.

+To implement real-time capabilities or to perform real-time data transformations, a strong technological infrastructure is necessary.
+This can be difficult to maintain as there are numerous moving parts and many real-time data transformation tools are tricky to manage and use.
+However, RisingWave can easily build streaming data pipelines.
+Data can be ingested from a variety of sources, transformed and aggregated in real-time with SQL queries, and sinked to data warehouses and lakes.
+To see how easily you can run RisingWave, see [Quick start](/get-started.md).

+This topic will introduce the idea of using RisingWave to process and transform abandoned cart data from multiple sources

 ## Step 1: Ingest data in RisingWave

-In order to analyze abandoned cart data, we will need to process both real-time data from Kafka topics, and static data MySQL.
+In order to analyze abandoned cart data, we will process both real-time data from Kafka topics, and CDC data from MySQL.
+With RisingWave, we can easily ingest data from numerous sources with SQL queries.

 ### MySQL data

+Let us start by ingesting data from two MySQL tables.
+The first table stores all user data and the second stores all product data for the business.
+Their schemas are shown below.

 ```sql
 -- User schema in MySQL